Skip to main content

 Install or clone NemoClaw

-NVIDIA documents a guided installer that runs as a normal user, installs NemoClaw user-locally, onboards OpenClaw into an OpenShell-managed sandbox, and requires Docker to be installed, running, and reachable from that user session first.
+NVIDIA documents a guided installer that runs as a normal user, installs NemoClaw user-locally, onboards OpenClaw into an OpenShell-managed sandbox, and checks Docker before onboarding.
+Run the public installer only after reviewing NVIDIA’s prerequisites, third-party software notice, current release notes, and your organization’s script-execution policy.
+For stricter environments, download and inspect the installer script before executing it.

 Configure NemoClaw settings

 For NemoClaw, use the guided onboarding and NemoClaw inference configuration flow rather than assuming a generic repository environment-template workflow.
 Keep provider credentials, sandbox settings, policy files, and model-routing choices aligned with the current NemoClaw/OpenShell documentation.
-Replace the placeholders with values supported by the current NemoClaw documentation and your provider account.
+Replace the placeholders with provider names, model IDs, and sandbox names supported by the current NemoClaw documentation and your provider account.

-nemoclaw my-assistant statusnemoclaw inference getnemoclaw inference set --model <MODEL> --provider <PROVIDER> --sandbox my-assistant
+nemoclaw inference set --provider <provider> --model <model> --sandbox my-assistant

 Start NemoClaw